 - China is feeling the full force of the economic slowdown, and the reopening after Covid still doesn't seem to have had the desired effect.
-Both exports and imports are down year-on-year and domestic consumption is struggling to pick up the slack. - China is also one of the few countries struggling to maintain positive inflation as its economy struggles to recover.
+Both exports and imports are down yearon-year. - China is also one of the few countries struggling to maintain positive inflation as its economy struggles to recover.
 This is a good sign for Western countries, as China exports its low inflation.

-- > The trend towards deglobalization also seems to be contributing to the slowdown in the Chinese economy.
-Western countries are reducing their dependency on China.
+- The trend towards deglobalization also seems to be contributing to the slowdown in the Chinese economy.
+Western countries are reducing their dependence on China.
 The trades between Mexico and the US continue to grow, while trades between China and the US have been in negative territory for several months now.
-Europe is also diversifying its risks, and is beginning a trade war against China, starting with electric vehicles. - China therefore has no choice but to find new trading partners and boost its internal growth.
+Europe is also diversifying its risks, and is beginning a trade war against China, starting with electric vehicles. - > China therefore has no choice but to find new trading partners and boost its internal growth.
 However, since the end of the confinements, consumer confidence has struggled to return, and internal growth has suffered.